libertyernie/CrosspostSharp/README.md

 appropriate values.
 This will form the photo caption / text.

 The tags will be combined and separated by space.
-The #daXXXXXX tag can be added to tie your Tumblr post back to the original on DeviantArt, so DASync can find it later and offer to update an existing post instead of adding a new one.
-To update a post previously made with DASync, load the corresponding DeviantArt submission (the post URL will appear at the bottom of the window) click "Post to Tumblr."
+The #daXXXXXX tag can be added to tie your Tumblr post back to the original on DeviantArt, so ArtSync can find it later and offer to update an existing post instead of adding a new one.
+To update a post previously made with ArtSync, load the corresponding DeviantArt submission (the post URL will appear at the bottom of the window) click "Post to Tumblr."
 Updating only works with Tumblr, not Twitter or Inkbunny.